maelos-software/ai-bookmarks/README.md

 ### Core Functionality
 - **AI-Powered Categorization**: Automatically assigns bookmarks to predefined categories using LLMs
-- **Selective Organization**: Choose specific folders to organize or organize all bookmarks through unified interface
+- **Flexible Organization Modes**:
+  - **Organize All**: Organize all bookmarks across your entire library
+  - **Organize Selected Folders**: Choose specific folders from a visual tree selector
+  - **Use Existing Folders Mode**: Work only with your existing folders, no new ones created
 - **Multi-Provider Support**: Compatible with OpenRouter, OpenAI, Claude (Anthropic), Grok (xAI), and custom OpenAI-compatible endpoints
 - **Batch Processing**: Efficiently processes bookmarks in configurable batches (default: 50)
 - **Smart Cleanup**: Removes duplicate bookmarks and empty folders automatically
-- **Organization History**: Remembers previously organized bookmarks to preserve manual changes
+- **Organization History**: Remembers previously organized bookmarks to preserve manual changes with flexible policies
 - **Auto-Organize**: Optionally categorize new bookmarks in real-time as you add them

 ### User Experience